dev4hk/java-my-own-DI-framework/README.md

 - Java
 - Gradle
 - Reflections
+- JUnit

 ## Lessons Learned

-- Reflections API is helpful to find and instantiate classes with annotations
+- Reflections API is helpful to find and instantiate classes with annotations by accessing constructor of class

 - The instances can be stored in memory (in this project, HashMap) and managed throughout runtime using @Retention(RetentionPolicy.RUNTIME) annotation